-The coronavirus is likely to have a sustained impact on business for several months.
+The coronavirus is likely to have a sustained impact on business for months.
 Yet IT leaders still need to meet business demands and manage their infrastructure and modernization efforts while their staff works remotely.
 In the face of natural disasters, cyber threats and pandemics, IT must be able to recover or move operations to avoid adverse impact to the business.
 At the same time, IT must be sure they can be resilient and continue to support the business.

 When business continuity is disrupted, IT must be sure all critical systems continue throughout the event.
 Whether facing a DR event with failover to an alternate compute facility, or a failover of critical applications to an alternate hosting environment, the goal is the same – to complete the tasks efficiently and restore services.